courtneysimonse/sicily-immigrants/README.md

 [courtneysimonse.ninja/sicily-immigrants](courtneysimonse.ninja/sicily-immigrants)

 ## Conclusion
  Ellis Island and its predecessor, Castle Garden, processed many immigrants.
 Today, over 40% of Americans can trace their roots back to one of these immigrants ([Ellis Island Fact Sheet](https://www.nps.gov/npnh/learn/news/fact-sheet-elis.htm)).
-I want to design a map that explore emigration from Sicily to the United States because I want to find out what the patterns were, in order to help the map user or audience understand US immigration better.
+I have designed a map that explores emigration from Sicily to the United States in order to help the map user or audience understand US immigration better.